3gpp-chatbox/backend/processed_data/registration_analysis.md

 ## States

 {
+  "name": "5GMM-NULL",
+  "type": "INITIAL",
+  "description": "UE is not registered and has no valid 5GMM context."
+}

+{
+  "name": "5GMM-REGISTERED",
+  "type": "FINAL",
+  "description": "UE is successfully registered with the network."
+}

+{
   "name": "5GMM-DEREGISTERED.LIMITED-SERVICE",
   "type": "FINAL",
-  "description": "UE is deregistered and can only access limited services."
+  "description": "UE is deregistered and in limited service mode."
 }

 {
   "name": "5GMM-DEREGISTERED.PLMN-SEARCH",
   "type": "FINAL",
-  "description": "UE is deregistered and needs to perform PLMN selection."
+  "description": "UE is deregistered and performing PLMN search."
 }

+## Events

 {
-  "name": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
+  "name": "Registration Request",
-  "type": "FINAL",
-  "description": "UE is deregistered but attempting registration."
+  "description": "UE sends a request to register with the network."
 }

 {
-  "name": "5GMM-DEREGISTERED.NO-CELL-AVAILABLE",
+  "name": "Registration Reject",
-  "type": "FINAL",
-  "description": "UE is deregistered and no cell is available."
+  "description": "Network rejects the registration request from the UE."
 }

 ## Transitions

 {
   "step": 1,
-  "message": "REGISTRATION REJECT",
+  "message": "Registration Request",
-  "from_element": "AMF",
+  "from_element": "UE",
-  "to_element": "UE",
+  "to_element": "AMF",
-  "from_state": "Any",
+  "from_state": "5GMM-NULL",
-  "to_state": "5GMM-DEREGISTERED.LIMITED-SERVICE",
+  "to_state": "5GMM-REGISTERED",
-  "trigger": "AMF rejects registration due to tracking area restrictions or SNPN access restrictions.", "condition": "UE is not operating in SNPN access mode and Forbidden TAI(s) for the list of '5GS forbidden tracking areas for regional provision of service' IE is not included in the REGISTRATION REJECT message or UE is operating in SNPN access mode.", "timing": "After UE sends Registration Request and AMF determines registration is not allowed."
+  "trigger": "UE powers on and attempts to access the network.", "condition": "UE is within network coverage.", "timing": "Initial registration attempt."
 }

 {
   "step": 2,
-  "message": "REGISTRATION REJECT",
+  "message": "Registration Reject",
   "from_element": "AMF",
   "to_element": "UE",
-  "from_state": "Any",
+  "from_state": "5GMM-REGISTERED",
-  "to_state": "5GMM-DEREGISTERED.PLMN-SEARCH",
+  "to_state": "5GMM-DEREGISTERED.LIMITED-SERVICE",
-  "trigger": "AMF rejects registration due to PLMN not allowed or IAB-node operation not authorized.", "condition": "UE is not operating in SNPN access mode.", "timing": "After UE sends Registration Request and AMF determines registration is not allowed."
+  "trigger": "Network rejects registration due to roaming restrictions.", "condition": "UE is in a forbidden tracking area for roaming.", "timing": "After AMF receives Registration Request."
 }

 {
   "step": 3,
-  "message": "REGISTRATION REJECT",
+  "message": "Registration Reject",
   "from_element": "AMF",
   "to_element": "UE",
-  "from_state": "Any",
-  "to_state": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
-  "trigger": "AMF rejects registration due to congestion or UAS services not allowed or UE does not access 5GCN over non-3GPP access using the TNGF or has not indicated support for slice-based TNGF selection.", "condition": "None specified",
-  "timing": "After UE sends Registration Request and AMF determines registration is not allowed."
-}

-{
-  "step": 4,
-  "message": "REGISTRATION REJECT",
-  "from_element": "AMF",
-  "to_element": "UE",
-  "from_state": "Any",
+  "from_state": "5GMM-REGISTERED",
-  "to_state": "5GMM-DEREGISTERED.NO-CELL-AVAILABLE",
+  "to_state": "5GMM-DEREGISTERED.PLMN-SEARCH",
-  "trigger": "AMF rejects registration due to redirection to EPC required.", "condition": "UE has indicated support for CIoT optimizations or not indicated support for S1 mode or received by a UE over non-3GPP access.", "timing": "After UE sends Registration Request and AMF determines registration is not allowed."
+  "trigger": "Network rejects registration due to SNPN restrictions.", "condition": "UE is not authorized for the SNPN.", "timing": "After AMF receives Registration Request."
 }

 ## Network Element Relationships